Rugby Union World Cup Betting Guide 2015 - All Blacks Claim Famous Win!

 Ireland should also come under consideration from punters after their excellent recent form, while South Africa and Australia are both former champions and cannot be ruled out when it comes to the Word Cup.

 Rugby World Cup Top Tryscorer Odds

 The star of the tournament in 2007 was the amazing Bryan Habana of South Africa, who when on top form is simply irresistible.
-He will be back in 2011 and will be well backed while the All Black wingers of Joe Rokocoko and Sitiveni Sivivatu will be ones to watch for the host nation as they are sure to play their usual attacking style of rugby.
+He will be back in 2011 and will be well backed while the All Black wingers of Julian Savea and Sitiveni Sivivatu will be ones to watch for the host nation as they are sure to play their usual attacking style of rugby.

 Rugby World Cup Final 2015

-The Final is of course the showpiece occasion for any tournament and this year's Final at Eden Park in Auckland will be a huge match, we will see the two best teams face-off for the honour of being crowned the best team in the world.
-The Rugby World Cup Final will be a sell-out either way but the home fans will be desperate to see New Zealand in the Final, they are certainly the favourites at this stage to win and it would be no surprise to see the All Blacks in Auckland on the 23rd October.
+The Final is of course the showpiece occasion for any tournament and this year's Final at Twickenham in London will be a huge match, we will see the two best teams face-off for the honour of being crowned the best team in the world.
+The Rugby World Cup Final will be a sell-out either way but the home fans will be desperate to see England in the Final, they are certainly the favourites at this stage to win and it would be no surprise to see the All Blacks in London on the 31st October.

 RWC Teams 2015

 There will be 20 teams in New Zealand for the 2015 Rugby World Cup and we will see all of the best Nations going up against some of the minnows in the early stages, 12 teams qualified automatically while the remaining eight have been going through various qualifying campaigns to join the Rugby World Cup Teams.
 It is always interesting to see some of the emerging nations play on the big stage and this time around we shall be enjoying the performances of the likes of Russia, Georgia and Namibia among many others.